Fishing Season Tragedy Leaves 4 Dead

 2014 spring Put-in-Bay fishing season marred by accident- Four people fishing reportedly from a small bass boat near Green and Rattlesnake Islands on Wednesday, April 16th, were reported missing shortly after midnight the next day when they failed to return to the launch ramp at Turtle Point Marina at Locust Point on the mainland west of the islands where they had parked their truck and boat trailer.

-When the boat was recovered, there appeared to be no major structural damage or signs of a collision.
-With debris floating coming into the lake after the winter, there is always concern about boats hitting logs and large items.
-Authorities said all safety equipment, including extra life jackets, was aboard the boat.
-The Division of Watercraft reportedly plans to look at the boat’s GPS to determine where the vessel was and could examine the boat motor to see if there were any problems with it.
+When the boat was recovered, there appeared to be no significant structural damage or signs of a collision.
+With debris floating coming into the lake after the winter, boats are always concerned about hitting logs and oversized items.
+Authorities said all safety equipment, including extra life jackets, was aboard the ship.
+The Division of Watercraft reportedly plans to look at the boat’s GPS to determine where the vessel was and could examine the boat motor to see any problems.